datascience-mobi/2021-topic-04-team-05/Meeting_files/3_Meeting_19_05.md

 ## Last week's progress
 - Project Proposal
-- Dice Score recherchiert und erste Schritte implementiert
+- More research about the dice score and implement the first step
-- Synthetic images recherchiert und erste Schritte implementiert
+- Research about synthetic images and implement the first step

 ## Questions
-- Ground truth mit Grauwerten? → Anpassen mit Threshold damit nur weiß & schwarz?
+- Ground Truth with grayscale?
+Should it be adapted with Threshold Function so that the images'd be black and white?
-  A: jeder Zellkern hat eigenen Grauwert -> so können Nuclei voneinander unterschieden werden
+  A: Each nucleus has its own gray value so that it can be differentiated from the background and other nuclei
-- was soll output unserer SVM sein? schwarz/weiß oder ränder
+- What should our SVM output look like? black and white or just with edges
-- Welchen Mehrwert haben synthetic images an DIESEM Schritt? (eigentlich ja benutzt um Dataset zu vergrößern); wie können wir am geschicktesten unseren Dice score damit überprüfen (ggf.
-Paper raussuchen)?
+- Which advantages do synthetic images have in THIS step?
+How can we use these synthetic images to further train our dice score with the most elegant way? (maybe research papers)
-  A: für dice score reicht einen numpy array zu erzeugen
+  A: It's enough for the dice score to generate numpy array
-- Domain transfer/randomization -> sollen wir ein Programm wie Blender oder Unity verwenden oder eher einfach Lichtverhälltnisse durch Gradienten etc verändern?
+- Domain transfer/randomization -> should we use a program like Blender or Unity, or should be just adjust the light propotion with gradient?
-  A: nicht die Programme, sondern eher mit Gradienten etc. arbeiten, also mit eigenem Code
+  A: not the programm, but with gradient and own code
-- Git-Probleme Ria
+- Git-Problems from Ria
-- inwiefern muss unser Code neu sein?...wurde ja alle schon tausend mal gemacht
+- To what extent should the code be new?
+So many similar SVM codes were already made and implemented

 ## Plans for next week
-- switch topics
+- Switch topics
-- implement Dice Score and Synthetic images code finally
+- Implement Dice Score and Synthetic images code finally